Oppositional Defiant Disorder (ODD) in Children

 they find what works for them.
 Treatment may include:

 Cognitive-behavioral therapy.
 A child learns to better solve problems and communicate.
-He or she also learns how
+They also learn how to control

 Family therapy.
 This therapy helps make changes in the family.
 It improves communication skills and